-• A relevant range of physical, chemical and biological parameters should be included to gauge the impacts on the downstream environment.
-The water quality objectives for Teviot Brook/Logan River should be summarised, with reference to the EPP Water, the Logan Basin WRP and the latest ANZECC Guidelines where appropriate.
+- any seasonal variation in water quality parameters (including temperature, dissolved oxygen, chlorophyll, turbidity, total suspended solids, pH, electrical conductivity, metals and nutrient levels, as well as phytoplankton including blue-green algae). - A relevant range of physical, chemical and biological parameters should be included to gauge the impacts on the downstream environment.
+The water quality objectives for the Mary River should be summarised, with reference to the Mary Basin WRP, the EP Act, EPP Water, ANZECC Guidelines 2000 and the Queensland Water Quality Guidelines80 where appropriate.